 how to disinfect a sponge in boiling water:

 Microwaves are a popular choice for cleaning kitchen sponges, but disinfecting sponges is just as easy without household appliances.
 Instead, clean a smelly kitchen sponge in a pot of boiling water.
 Bring 2 cups of water to a boil in a pot.
 Put the kitchen sponge in boiling water and leave for 5 minutes.
 Allow it to cool completely in water, then remove the kitchen sponge and add extra water.

 How to disinfect a sponge in the dishwasher:

-To maintain a healthy kitchen, it is important to clean kitchen sponges once a week.
-However, kitchen sponges should be replaced about once a month depending on the use.
+For a healthy kitchen, it is essential to clean kitchen sponges once a week.
+However, kitchen sponges should be replaced about once a month, depending on the use.
 If they start to look naked or smell bad even after they have been sterilized, now is the time for a new kitchen sponge.